tomelam/learn-dojo-custom-elements/README.md

 2. Run `create.sh` in the current directory to create a Dojo widget template using the command
-`dojo create widget --name learn-dojo-custom-elements`.
+`dojo create widget --name learn`.
 The command will create a widget template for the building of a Button widget.
 The output code can be used as a template to help programmers write other widgets.